 To find out about membership options or to join SCUM, head to our membership page.

-To be a member of SCUM, all riders must become members of MTBA.
-MTBA is the peak body for mountain biking in Australia and provides members access to a range of benefits; both within the club and within any affiliated club throughout Australia.
+To be a member of SCUM, all riders must become a member of AusCycling which is the peak body for all things cycling in in Australia and provides members access to a range of benefits; both within the club and within any affiliated club throughout Australia.
 The main benefit for members and the club is insurance coverage should the unforseen occur.
 For a full list of benefits and details on insurance coverage click here.

 State Forests & Forestry Corporation

 SCUM has an Occupation Permit with Forestry Corporation which officially allows the club to operate its activities within the Currambene State Forest on the three trails detailed in the permit.
 The full permit is quite detailed but in summary it outlines:

 Riders are advised that SCUM’s permit with Forestry Corporation does not mean that we have exclusive access to the trails that we build (there may be walkers or runners even people on horseback; but hopefully no Motorbike riders).

 State Forests are available to everyone; multiple activities are allowed including Mountain Biking, Bushwalking, Horse Riding, Camping, Four Wheel Driving and Trail Motorbike Riding, just to name a few.
 Although Motorbike riders and 4WD'ers should stay on firetrails and all 'operators' should be licenced and vehicles registered.

 Whilst Forestry Corporation does not condone the use of Mountain Bike trails by four wheel drives or trail bikes, it can not guarantee any level of enforcement of appropriate track usage.
 Riders are therefore advised that other users may be using SCUM’s trails at any time; the SCUM crew has attempted to signpost the trails in an attempt to advise other forest users of the intended use of the trails.